osetr/api-django-restframework/README.md

 api-documentation
 -----------------
 Here you can find requests, that you can make with this API.
 Actually, it's just a general overview of them, for more detailed info you can follow link on the [postman collection](https://www.getpostman.com/collections/220dab40d84b3242401b), it can give you more concsious overview.
-Or try this API in-place by following [link](http://34.69.235.47/).

 <dl>
   <dt>/auth/</dt>